serg239/db/oracle/README.md

 * [picture 2](as_trans/as_trans_picture_02.png)

 The new SQL statement has:
-* description of all query tables/views
+* description of all system tables and views in the statement
-* links to the Oracle documentation
 * descrtiption and available values of all columns in the statement
+* link(s) to the Oracle documentation about used tables and views
-* info about compatibility with different Oracle versions
+* info about workability of statement in different Oracle versions

 User can add Title and Hint to the result SQL statement.